muhammadharis/Atari-Breakout-PyGame/README.md

 # Atari-Breakout-PyGame
-Atari Breakout game remade using Python and PyGame test
+Atari Breakout game remade using Python and PyGame